ShaddyDC/osuWebCollections/README.md

 Now the Collections section should appear on beatmap pages.
 If it's stuck at `loading...` or doesn't show up at all, you may try to reload.

+**Note that for the extension to work properly, osu may not be running while any changes to the collections are made.**